CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 ✔ **Data Privacy**: Generated suggestions and content are not stored/used for training purposes.
 User data remains within the scope of its intended use and is not shared externally.\
 ✔ **Technical Documentation**: Full traceability and governance of AI models are maintained.

+Commanders AI processes inputs exclusively within EU-hosted infrastructure using vendors that guarantee strict data isolation, non-retention and full alignment with GDPR and the EU AI Act.
+No model provider receives any customer data for training or reuse.

 #### 3.4.
 Scope of AI Usage and Data Boundaries

 As of today, Commander's AI does **not process or analyze any personal data or event payloads** collected via the Tag Management System (TMS) or the Customer Data Platform (CDP).